animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 ### The University of Rochester's Strong Hospital's dosages

-The I Ching once answered me about the reason for the less-than-ideal state of things for humanity as follows: "Difficulty at the beginning" (struggle from infancy or childhood, or at the outset of a challenge) $\rightarrow$ "Increase" (perpetual acceleration of or dependence on mechanisms of coping individual, collective, and in standards and systems, as opposed to pause, substitution, or decrease).
+The I Ching once answered me about the reason for the less-than-ideal state of things for humanity as follows: "Difficulty at the beginning" (struggle from infancy or childhood, or at the outset of a challenge) $\rightarrow$ "Increase" (perpetual acceleration of or dependence on mechanisms of coping individual, collective, and in standards and systems, as opposed to pause, substitution, or decrease) (or so was my interpretation to the answer).

 I'm 5'5" 110lb.